pfalcon/pycopy/docs/reference/packages.rst

 `open()` function.

-Implementation-wise, ``resource_stream()`` uses file operations underlyingly, if distribution package is install in the filesystem.
+Implementation-wise, ``resource_stream()`` uses file operations underlyingly, if distribution package is installed in the filesystem.
 However, it also supports functioning without the underlying filesystem, e.g. if the package is frozen as the bytecode.
 This however requires an extra intermediate step when packaging application - creation of "Python resource module".

-The idea of this module is to convert binary data to a Python bytes object, and put it into the dictionary, indexed by the resource name.
+The idea of this module is to convert binary data to a Python ``bytes`` objects, and put them into the dictionary, indexed by the resource name.
-This conversion is done automatically using overridden ``sdist`` command described in the previous section.
+This conversion is done automatically using the overridden ``sdist`` command described in the previous section.

 Let's trace the complete process using the following example.
 Suppose